BasThomas/basthomas.github.io/cv.md

-During my time at Apostle, a Dutch company looking to "implement and maintain your company's and employees' social media", I not only built an iOS application that enables users to create posts for multiple social media platforms, but I have also been doing QA for both their web products and apps, as well as some "get started" guides for their tools.
+During my time at Apostle, a Dutch company looking to "implement and maintain your company's and employees' social media", I not only built an iOS application that enables users to create posts for multiple social media platforms, but I have also been doing QA for both their web products and apps, as well as writing "get started" guides for their tools.

 ## Projects